 In any case, you make the final decision as to whether you accept a plea offer, accept pretrial diversion, or exercise your right to a jury trial.

-Charged with Simple Possession of Marijuana in SC – Trial
+Possession of Marijuana in SC – Procedure at Trial

 If your attorney recommends a trial, it could be for any of a number of reasons depending on the facts of your case.
 For example: